rmaure06/ATCRecall/README.md

 # Installation

-In order to use ATCRecall, you only need to download the latest release and run it.
+In order to use ATCRecall, you only need to download the latest release and unzip it at your prefered location, you can then run ATCRecall.exe.

 # Tutorial